ColasNahaboo/advent-of-code-my-solutions/go/2017/README.md

 ## Day highlights
 - **d01** to **d10** are very simple
 - **d11** is interesting as it made me discover ways to work with hexagonal grids, see <https://www.redblobgames.com/grids/hexagons/>
+- **d14** reuses the code of the solution in d10 to define a hash function